Lee Kyung-jae

-Lee Kyung-jae (born 1954 in Takatsuki, Osaka Prefecture) is an ethnic Korean community organiser in Japan.
+Lee Kyung-jae, also known as I Kyonje, Yi Gyeong-jae, or Yi Kyŏngjae (born 1954 in Takatsuki, Osaka Prefecture) is an ethnic Korean community organiser in Japan.

 Early life

 Born to Zainichi Korean parents holding South Korean nationality, Kyung-jae grew up in Nariai in Takatsuki, a small village of around 35 Korean families.
 His father was a day labourer, while his mother worked in a quarry.
 Both were illiterate in Japanese and Korean.
 Further more, his mother, who had immigrated to Japan at the age of three, had forgotten how to speak Korean, and as a result, their home language was exclusively Japanese.

 Lee was given the name legal alias Ri Keisai and grew up being ashamed of his Korean background and due to his poverty.
-He revealed his Korean name to his classmates at his middle school graduation but had a strong desire to assimilate to the point of "hatred" towards Koreans and blaming his family's poverty on his parents' laziness.
-A state of mind which was only overcome by the intervention of a teacher, who raised the issue of anti-Korean discrimination, and the support and acceptance of Japanese friends.
+He revealed his Korean name to his classmates at his middle school graduation but retained a strong desire to assimilate to the point of "hatred" towards Koreans and blaming his family's poverty on his parents' laziness.
+This was a state of mind which was overcome by the intervention of a teacher, who raised the issue of anti-Korean discrimination, and the support and acceptance of Japanese friends.
 However, upon later entering a private high school he resumed the use of the Japanese name, Takayasu Keisai, and again hid his ethnicity.